Guided quantum walk: Results

 \bigbreak

-\paragraph*{Quantum annealing:} For simulating QA, we adopt a linear annealing scheme, corresponding to $\Gamma(t) = \left(1 - t/T\right) / \left(t/T\right)$.
-To maintain a consistent timescale with the GQW and the QW, we choose to encode the annealing scheme entirely in the prefactor $\Gamma(t)$ of $\hat{H}_D$.
-It is worth noting that alternative annealing schemes and the incorporation of additional trigger Hamiltonians have been explored to enhance the performance of quantum annealing~\cite{Mehta2021quantumAnnealingWithTriggerHamiltonians2SATNonstoquastic,QA_Crosson_2014,QA_Crosson_2021}, but we opt for a linear scheme to represent the baseline performance of QA without a prior optimization phase.
+\paragraph*{Quantum annealing:} In the context of QA, we examine two annealing schemes: a linear annealing scheme represented by $\Gamma(t) = \left(1 - s(t)\right) / s(t)$, where $s(t) = t/T$, and an optimized locally adiabatic schedule~\cite{LQA_Roland} employing a rescaled time $s^{opt}(t)$.
+The latter is determined by numerically computing the instantaneous energy gap $\Delta(s)$ between the ground and first excited state of $\hat{H}_{GQW}$ across various values of $s$, followed by solving $ds^{opt}/dt \propto \Delta^2(s^{opt})$ to derive $s^{opt}(t)$.
+This approach yields an optimized schedule that decelerates the annealing process in regions with small energy gaps while accelerating it elsewhere.
+A comprehensive discussion on this approach is given in \cite{LQA_Roland}.
+It's important to note that the linear scheme represents the baseline performance of QA, where no prior optimization phase is required.
+Conversely, the optimized locally adiabatic schedule mirrors the theoretical best performance of QA for $T \gg 1$, assuming complete knowledge about the optimization problem.

-Figure~\ref{fig:ec_Sq_T_GQW-QW-QA}c presents the solution qualities achieved with linear QA.
-As expected from the adiabatic theorem, $S_q(T)$ increases with the evolution time $T$.
-Moreover, the time $T$ required to achieve high solution qualities (e.g., $S_q \geq 10\%$) scales exponentially in the problem size $N$ (cf. \figref{fig:ec_T_N_GQW-QA} below), due to the diminishing energy gaps between the instantaneous eigenstates of $\hat{H_{GQW}}$ during the annealing process.
+Figure~\ref{fig:ec_Sq_T_GQW-QW-QA}c presents the solution qualities achieved with linear QA (solid lines) and optimized locally adiabatic QA (dashed lines) as a function of $T$.
+As expected from the adiabatic theorem, $S_q(T)$ increases with the evolution time $T$ for both approaches, with optimized locally adiabatic QA achieving up to one order of magnitude higher solution qualities at $T=12$ then linear QA.
+Interestingly, for the $N \in \left\{21, 24\right\}$ qubit problems, linear QA beats the optimized locally adiabatic schedule for $T \leq 4$.
+This is likely caused by diadiabatic transitions in the context of fast annealing.
 When comparing QA to both the GQW and the QW, we observe a significantly steeper increase in solution quality for the latter two, underscoring the importance of focused amplitude transfers near the solution state for short time scales.
 For intermediate and long evolution times, QA surpasses the QW.
-The GQW, however, outperforms both algorithms across all problem instances and $T$.
-This highlights the critical role of adapting the hopping rate schedule to the evolution time $T$ to maximize the amplitude flow into $\ket{z_{opt}}$.
+The GQW, however, outperforms both algorithms across all investigated problem instances and $T$.
+Interestingly, even in the case of long evolutions (e.g., $T=12$) the optimized locally adiabatic QA fails to match the solution qualities achieved by the GQW, indicating the existence of optimal schedules beyond the adiabatic theorem.